Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Market Outcomes in the Absence of Regulation

 The rest of the model parameters are set as:

 We adjust the values of these parameters such that when the hourly operating cost of AVs is roughly equivalent to the average driver wage of TNCs, the corresponding market outcomes at Nash equilibrium are close to real-world data of San Francisco (e.g., modal share, trip volumes, average trip fare and frequencies of transit lines).
 In particular, when $C_{av}=\$30\text{/hour}$, we execute Algorithm \ref{algorithm1} to compute the Nash equilibrium and conduct the ex-post evaluation on the obtained equilibrium.
 The best response algorithm converges to the same equilibrium $\xi^*=(\xi^{a^*},\xi^{p^*})$ in a few iterations under distinct initial guesses.
-At the equilibrium, the TNC profit $\pi^a(\xi^{a^*},\xi^{p^*})$ is \$95,613/hour.
-Under a pairwise partition $\bar{\mathcal{V}}$\footnote{$\mathcal{V}$ is partitioned into subsets, each of which contains two zones, e.g., $\mathcal{V}_1=\{1,2\}$, $\mathcal{V}_2=\{3,4\}$, $\dots$, and $\mathcal{V}_9=\{17,18\}$.}, the established upper bound $\overline{\pi}^a$ is \$97,526/hour.
+At the equilibrium, the TNC profit $\pi^a(\xi^{a^*},\xi^{p^*})$ is \$95,563/hour.
+Under a pairwise partition $\bar{\mathcal{V}}$\footnote{$\mathcal{V}$ is partitioned into subsets, each of which contains two zones, e.g., $\mathcal{V}_1=\{1,2\}$, $\mathcal{V}_2=\{3,4\}$, $\dots$, and $\mathcal{V}_9=\{17,18\}$.}, the established upper bound $\overline{\pi}^a$ is \$97,283/hour.
 Based on Proposition \ref{proposition_epsilon_nash}, this indicates that $\epsilon$ only accounts for 2.0\% compared with the globally optimal solution to (\ref{Incentives_AMoD}), which is a very tight approximate Nash equilibrium.
-In the meanwhile, the corresponding lower bound $\underline{\pi}^a$ is \$95,146/hour, which is very close to the equilibrium profit $\pi^a(\xi^{a^*},\xi^{p^*})$.
-This validates the nature of TNC's decision-making: geographic zones with higher potential profits are given higher priority. {Besides, our numerical experiments showed that the concavity conditions $\bar{N}_{ij}^p\leq \frac{1}{w_{max}^p},\forall i,j=1,\dots,M$, hold and have fairly safe gaps under a large range of model parameters, which verifies the global optimality of $\xi^{p^*}$.} For the market outcomes under $C_{av}=\$30/\text{hour}$, the TNC base fare is \$9.6/trip and the average per-distance rate of AMoD services is \$3.61/mile.
+In the meanwhile, the corresponding lower bound $\underline{\pi}^a$ is \$95,096/hour, which is very close to the equilibrium profit $\pi^a(\xi^{a^*},\xi^{p^*})$.
+This validates the nature of TNC's decision-making: geographic zones with higher potential profits are given higher priority.
+For the market outcomes under $C_{av}=\$30/\text{hour}$, the TNC base fare is \$9.6/trip and the average per-distance rate of AMoD services is \$3.61/mile.
 The calculated trip fare $9.6+3.61\times2.6$ is close to the fare estimates \cite{SanFrancisco2022rate} for a 2.6-mile trip \cite{castiglione2016tncs}.
-The per-distance fare of public transit is \$1.14/mile and the service frequencies of the transit lines range from 9.26 per hour to 20.10 per hour, which is consistent with the current fare and frequency setting of Muni system \cite{SanFrancisco2022Muniroutes,SanFrancisco2022Munifares}.
+The per-distance fare of public transit is \$1.15/mile and the service frequencies of low-frequency lines and high-frequency lines are 11.79 per hour and 18.08 per hour, which is roughly consistent with the current fare and frequency setting of Muni system \cite{SanFrancisco2022Muniroutes,SanFrancisco2022Munifares}.
 Moreover, the modal share of public transit is 22\%, which also coincides with the reported data in the survey \cite{SanFrancisco2022modalshare}.